k-danna/a2c/README.md

 # a2c

-implementation of Asynchronous Methods for Deep Reinforcement Learning, Google DeepMind, 2016 (arxiv:1602.01783v2)
+implementation of synchronous a2c from Asynchronous Methods for Deep Reinforcement Learning, Google DeepMind, 2016 (arxiv:1602.01783v2)

 run main.py to replicate results, edit params.py if you want (200 max score)